 The evidence against grant of his security clearance is more substantial.
-Applicant currently owes about \$80,000 in federal income taxes for tax years 2005, 2006, and 2009 through 2013 and about \$10,000 in state tax liens.
-He also failed to timely file his 2014 and 2015 federal income tax returns.
+In December 2017, Applicant filed his state and federal income tax returns for tax years 2010, 2011, and 2012, and his filings of his state and federal income tax returns for those three tax years were not timely.
 When a tax issue is involved, an administrative judge is required to consider how long an applicant waits to file his or her tax returns, whether the IRS generates the tax returns, and how long the applicant waits after a tax debt arises to begin and complete making payments.
-The primary problem here is that Applicant has known that he needed to file federal income tax returns for several years.
-He knew he needed to increase his withholding or set aside more money to pay his taxes when due.
-He does not have an established payment plan to resolve his federal income tax debt.
-His actions in 2017 are too little, too late to mitigate security concerns.
+In this case, the IRS did not generate his tax returns, and he did not owe taxes.
+The primary problem here is that Applicant has known that he needed to file federal and state income tax returns for 2010, 2011, and 2012 for several years.
+Even though he may have known he was going to receive refunds, he had a legal requirement to timely file his tax returns.
+He may not have fully understood or appreciated the importance of timely filing of tax returns.
+His actions in December 2017 are too little, too late to fully mitigate security concerns arising from his failure to timely file his tax returns for tax years 2010, 2011, and 2012.